Peter Horbury: Early career

-Horbury started his career at Chrysler UK and then spent some time at Volvo in the Netherlands, working on the 480ES coupe.
-He has remarked in the past that the Volvo grill under the bumper of the 480ES was a last minute addition prior to release, when senior Volvo management realised that the car would not have the classic Volvo grille and slanting highlight.
+Horbury started his career at Chrysler UK and subsequently at Volvo Cars in the Netherlands, working on the 480ES coupe.
+He remarked in the past that the Volvo grill under the bumper of the 480ES was a last-minute addition prior to release, when senior Volvo management realised that the car would not have the classic Volvo grille and slanting highlight.
 Immediately prior to his longer second 'remarkable' stint at Volvo, Horbury had worked in the United Kingdom for MGA Developments Ltd. In addition he worked on some key Ford product programs in Europe, such as the Sierra, Escort and Granada.